TomasD-git/MacroPad-V2/README.md

 # MacroPad-V2
-a new deisgn for macropad, 16 macro keys with rotary encoder, planning on adding battery
+a new deisgn for macropad, 16 macro keys with rotary encoder, with battery